dustinpfister/blog_posts/_posts/electronjs-hello-world.md

 ## 4 - Concision

 That will be if for now then when it comes to getting started with electron.js at least.
-The next step is to just start making at least a few simple applications now such as maybe a text editor, or any kind of project in which I am opening, editing and saving some kind of file if not just plain text.
+The next step is to just start making at least a few simple applications now such as maybe a text editor, or any kind of project in which I am opening, editing and saving some kind of file such as a simple text editor application or something to that effect.